BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Objectives-List.md

 2. The prefix can be changed: The default (when no prefix is set) is the translated prefix from the *messages.yml* config in the user's language.
    Note that every custom prefix is suffixed with `:⠀`, so `prefix:Library_password` will require the user to enter `Library password: myfancypassword`.
-   To disable the prefix use an empty `prefix:` declaration, e.g. `password myfancypassword prefix: events:success`.
+   To disable the prefix use an empty `prefix:` declaration, e.g. `password myfancypassword prefix: actions:success`.
    Be aware of these side effects that come with disabling the prefix:

     * Nothing will be hidden on failure, so tries will be visible in chat and commands will get executed!